 Execute it poorly enough, though, and we'll more than likely add it to the other reasons why customers hate shopping at your store.
 Of course, we don't want that for you.
 Instead, we want to see your store prosper as you provide shoppers with a shopping experience they want to return to again and again.

 So that leads to this question: which store layout suits your business best?

 The answer depends on a few factors, including the products you sell and the customers you want to attract.
 Store space is another factor too.
 But we’re getting ahead of ourselves.
 Let’s present the facts, and you can decide which layout suits your business best.

-The first - your grid store layout – is also the most traditional design seeing as it’s used mostly by supermarkets, pharmacies and off-price retailers.
+The first - a grid store layout - is also the most traditional design used by many supermarkets, pharmacies and even off-price retailers.

-As for how your store would look with this layout, your retail fixtures are placed in long rows, otherwise known as ‘runs’.
-They’re also usually located at right angles throughout your store, which allows your customers to become familiar with where your products are placed.
+Characteristics include having retail fixtures (gondolas) placed in long rows - also known as ‘runs’.
+These gondolas are also usually located at right angles throughout the store, which allows shoppers to become familiar with the location of products.

-- The maximum amount of floor space is used at a lower cost.
+- The maximum amount of floor space is used at a lower cost; and

 - It’s easier for merchandisers to stock your shelves.

 - The many rows in your store can give off a cold and sterile atmosphere while it’s also difficult to see over your rows.